DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/openwindow.md

 Parameter | Type | Description
 --------- | ---- | ------------
 url | String | The URL to open.
-Can be local or remote, absolute or relative.
+Can be absolute or relative.

 **Example:**